 3.11 The detailed boundary of the Order Land is shown on the Order Map appended to this Statement.
-The land coloured pink identifies the land over which the Council seeks to compulsorily acquire third party proprietary interests and rights.
+The land coloured pink identifies the land over which the Council Statement of Case for The London Borough of Barnet (West Hendon Regeneration Area) Compulsory Purchase Order (No 2) 2016 seeks to compulsorily acquire third party proprietary interests and rights.
 The land coloured blue identifies the land over which new rights over land are to be acquired compulsorily.

 - 3.12 The Council is the freehold proprietor of the majority of the Order Land.
 Details of all parties with an interest in the Order Land are set out in the Order Schedule. - 3.13 Vehicular access to the Order Land is primarily from the Perryfield Way one-way gyratory system.
 The Perryfield Way gyratory is the dominant feature on arrival to the Estate, isolating the existing buildings on the Estate from their surroundings and resulting in constant traffic movements that build up through the Estate.
 Phase 4 of the Scheme includes highway improvements along The Broadway and Station Road in addition to the removal of the Perryfield Way gyratory system, thereby resulting in reduced traffic flows through the Estate creating a better environment for pedestrians and vehicular movements. - 3.14 The removal of the Perryfield Way one-way gyratory system is wholly dependent upon the delivery of the Major Highway Works at The Broadway and Station Road.
-The Major Highway Works are a requirement of the Section 106 Agreement and the Council intends to make the Highways CPO in order to secure the land required to deliver the Major Highway Works. - 3.15 The impact assessment set out within the Transport Assessment for the Scheme concludes that, when measured against the baseline position, the Scheme will bring about improvements in capacity at junctions, general traffic and journey times. - 3.16 Overall, the current layout of the Estate contributes to the problems experienced by residents such as anti-social behaviour.
+The Major Highway Works are a requirement of the Section 106 Agreement and the Council has made a Highways CPO in order to secure the land required to deliver the Major Highway Works. - 3.15 The impact assessment set out within the Transport Assessment for the Scheme concludes that, when measured against the baseline position, the Scheme will bring about improvements in capacity at junctions, general traffic and journey times. - 3.16 Overall, the current layout of the Estate contributes to the problems experienced by residents such as anti-social behaviour.
 As evidenced by the findings of the 2015 Index of Multiple Deprivation (IMD), West Hendon is one of the two most deprived neighbourhoods in the Borough that have experienced the highest increases in comparative deprivation in Barnet since 2010.
 The 2015 IMD indicates that the West Hendon estate forms a Lower Level Super Output Area (geography for the collection and publication of small area statistics) that is amongst the 10 per cent most deprived in England and the top 5 per cent most deprived in London.